 The constraints for developing these connected objects are multiple: energy limits, computing capacities, network connectivy, data overloading, real time, etc. Indeed, this elective course will focus on general principle that are shared by these devices, ofr example, the data upload to the cloud, the optimization of the software computing, the network connectivity.

 In a second part, the elective course illustrates these principles by selecting real embedded systems on which we study the software ecosystem.
-From the language point of view, the course shows how can be used the C language or languages using virtual machines and in both cases, how these languages are used in embedded systems.
-For the data, the course presents the solutions for storing locally or using programming API which enables to upload these data in cloud infrastructures.
+From the language point of view, the course shows how can be used the C language.